 Mastering LSAT Main Point Questions Through Practice

 To achieve ultimate mastery on these, you have to do it just like every other LSAT skill — by practicing.
-You will encounter a main point question on every single LSAT preptest, so there is plenty of opportunity to hone your skills.
-However, at the beginning, you probably want more concentrated practice.
+You will encounter a main point question on every LSAT preptest, so there are plenty of opportunities to hone your skills.
+However, in the beginning, you probably want more concentrated practice.

-The best resource I’ve seen for mastering these in Nathan Fox’s book Disrepecting The LSAT.
+The best resource I’ve seen for mastering these is Nathan Fox’s book Disrespecting the LSAT.
 He’ll take you through a bunch of real LSAT main point questions and dissect them.
 You do the problem yourself first, then see how your reasoning matches up with his.

-Also, sometimes it really helps to hear things explained different ways.
-Two of our favorite LSAT logical reasoning resources, which explain main point questions (along with every other LR concept needed to destroy the test) are Mike Kim’s The LSAT Trainer and the well known Powerscore™ Logical Reasoning Bible.
+Also, sometimes it really helps to hear things explained in different ways.
+Two of our favorite LSAT logical reasoning resources, which explain main point questions (along with every other LR concept needed to destroy the test), are Mike Kim’s The LSAT Trainer and the well-known Powerscore™ Logical Reasoning Bible.

-Get main point questions down and you’ll have a great base to deal with a lot of other LR question types.
+Get main point questions down, and you’ll have a great base to deal with many other LR question types.